Fiserv/universal-commerce/recipes/multiPurse.md

 #### Reload

-Use the below apis to reload multiple gift cards in a single transaction and void the reload of the multiple gift cards.
+Use the below apis to add funds to the multiple gift cards in a single transaction and to cancel the reload.

 /v2/prepaids/multi-reloads